-The student who graduates with a major in Communication Studies will be able to
+The student who graduates with a major in Communication Studies should be able to

-- Apply analytical skills in interpreting, using, and delivering information, particularly through mass media. - Create professional written, oral, and visual communication for specific purposes and diverse audiences, applying structural and stylistic conventions. - Design, create, and/or select multimedia components and integrate them into print, broadcast, and online media-rich resources. - Manage successful communication activities within the ethical, legal, and financial parameters of the project and of the profession.

-- Work with individuals and groups in ways that reflect an understanding of both communication theory and professional expectations. - Use an understanding of diverse and intercultural perspectives as they affect communication practices. - Design and/or employ specific research methodologies and tools to gather information for specific purposes.
+- Apply analytical skills in interpreting, using, and delivering information, particularly through mass media. - Create professional written, oral, and visual communication for specific purposes and diverse audiences, applying structural and stylistic conventions. - Design, create, and/or select multimedia components and integrate them into print, broadcast, and online media-rich resources. - Manage successful communication activities within the ethical, legal, and financial parameters of the project and of the profession. - Work with individuals and groups in ways that reflect an understanding of both communication theory and professional expectations. - Use an understanding of diverse and intercultural perspectives as they affect communication practices. - Design and/or employ specific research methodologies and tools to gather information for specific purposes.

-A degree with a major in Communication Studies requires the successful completion of 120 credits of coursework, including 33 credits for the major; 41 credits in general education requirements (GERs); and 46 credits in the minor, electives, and other degree requirements.
-At least 15 credits in the major must be earned in upper-level courses (numbered 300 or above).
+A degree with a major in Communication Studies requires the successful completion of 120 credits of coursework, including 33 credits for the major (indicated by •); 41 credits in general education requirements (GERs); and 46 credits in the minor,